-The test measures your capacity to understand real world situations and to identify critical factors and appropriate behaviour in dealing with them.
+The situational judgement test (SJT) measures your capacity to understand real world situations and to identify critical factors and appropriate behaviour in dealing with them.

 Why Situational Judgement?